 - interest calculated daily

-- ATM access/Direct Payment with CU
+- ATM access/Direct payment with CU

-transactions on Interac and Cirrus networks)
+- free ATM transaction (excluding transactions on Interac and Cirrus networks)

 - one free order of basic cheques

-- revolving line of credit up to $500 (credit
+- revolving line of credit up to $500 (credit approval required)

-- free MemberDirect online banking
+- free MemberDirect internet banking access

 Benefits of the Graduate Account: